A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Validation and Verification

 \subsection{Solid Extrusion with a Piston}

 This test, proposed in \citet{HillSolidWedge}, examines the interaction of both static and dynamic rigid bodies with an elastoplastic solid.
 The test consists of a rigid piston pushing a block of aluminium through a rigid wedge, representing an extrusion problem.
+The presence of the elastoplastic solid in this case requires the use of the full multi-phase system of equations.
 The test is more complex than the fluid-wedge interaction problems, both because of the driving piston and the separation of the elastic precursor from the plastic wave.
 The aluminium in this test is given by the equation of state equation \eqref{eq:Romenskii} with parameters given in Table \ref{tab:Romenskii}.
 Following \citet{HillSolidWedge}, the aluminium has an ideal plasticity law with the yield stress given by $\sigma_Y = 0.2976$ GPa.

 The domain for this test is $x = [-21:120]$ mm, $y = [0:120]$ mm, with a reflective upper boundary.
 A base resolution of $256 \times 216$ is used, with 3 levels of AMR, refinement factor 2.
-The test is run for 20 $\mu$s with a CFL of 0.6.
+The test is run for 20 $\mu$s with a CFL of 0.4.
 The piston is initially located at $x = -20$ mm and given a constant velocity of $\vb{v}_r = 100 \hat{x}$ ms$^{-1}$.
 The wedge has an angle of 15$^{\circ}$ with respect to the $x$-axis and starts at $x = 0$.
 The method copes well with this strenuous problem, as can be seen from the results in Figure \ref{fig:SolidWedge}.